7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-AD-Administration.md

 [It is works:](https://learn.microsoft.com/en-us/azure/active-directory/authentication/concept-sspr-howitworks)
-When a user accesses the SSPR portal, the Azure platform considers the following factors:
+When a users access the SSPR portal, the Azure platform considers the following factors:
 - How should the page be localized?
 - Is the user account valid?
 - What organization does the user belong to?
 - Where is the user's password managed?

 You can require a minimum number of authenication methods; methods Avaliable
 ![](azuressprmethods.png)
 For Administration account - strong MFA policy, no reuse, rotate - no security question to prevent weak answers and [[OSINT]].
 Users only registered when they have the met the number required methods needed for SSPR.

-Configure SSPR
+Configure SSPR (self-service-password-reset)
 `Azure Active Directory -> Passwords -> Properties - SSPR enabled (None/Selectec/All)`

 #### Azure User and Group Accounts

 Types of Account:
 - Cloud identity - user account defined only in Azure AD
 - Directory-synchronized identity - defined on premise sync-ed to Azure AD with Azure AD Connect
 - Guest User - defined outside of Azure.